 Shared Research Space

-Students who have University-approved research projects need to register the project with the PRC in order to reserve shared research space.
+Students who have research projects approved by Illinois State's Institutional Review Board need to register the project with the PRC in order to reserve shared research space.
 Keys for a reserved room may be borrowed from the PRC only for the time needed to unlock or lock a door.
 The key must be promptly returned to the PRC.
 Students must leave a picture ID in the PRC while a key is in their possession.
 Students are responsible for making sure the door is locked when they leave the shared research space.
 Failure to return keys promptly may result in limiting or restricting privileges for reserving and utilizing shared research space.

-Review the Key Usage Policy for reserving a room and obtaining a key at a time during which the PRC is not open.
+Review the Key Usage Policy for reserving a room and obtaining a key at a time when the PRC is not open.

 Faculty Research Labs